codesciousness/jammming/README.md

 ## Status

-This project is in progress.
+This project has been completed.